projectriff/riff/rfc/rfc-0003-developer-utils.md

     ```
     The payload will be base64 encoded unless the `--payload-as-string` flag is present, in which case it will be displayed as a string.

 The namespace parameter is optional for all the commands.
-If not specified, namespace of the `riff-developer-utils` pod will be assumed.
+If not specified, the namespace of the `riff-developer-utils` pod will be assumed.

 ### User Impact
 The user will be able to able to invoke functions/deployers and publish and subscribe to streams using the following workflow:
 1. Run the `riff-developer-utils` pod in their cluster with something like:
     ```
-    kubectl run --image=projectriff/developer-utils:latest
+    kubectl run --image=projectriff/developer-utils
     ```
 1. Invoke the commands specified above using kubectl exec.
 An example follows:
     ```